26 Active Jobs That Pay Well & Get You Away from a Desk

 Now that you've explored the incredible range of active jobs that are available, it's time to put your career goals into motion.
 Have you thought about how to get where you want to go?
 The job‐focused training offered by trade schools, vocational colleges, and technical institutes can help you get the skills you need for the future you want.
 Enter your zip code into the search tool below to discover convenient programs near you!

-1 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, website last visited on September 10, 2019.
+** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment and Wage Statistics (visited June 6, 2023).